I coach and run lessons on the Specialist qualification topics as follows, often providing additional advice and consultancy:

 13+ and 16+ entrance

 I coach “mid-year group” entrance to UK Independent schools from both International locations (via international education companies) and also simply from other UK schools.
 My approach typically would be to find out as much as possible about the entrance exams and run through theory on the relevant topics, and set questions from these school’s past papers where possible, and also set similar questions from GCSE.
 Worked answers always supplied.
 This usually covers Maths but could be Science as well.
-Schools include St Paul’s, Wycombe Abbey, Clifton.
+Schools include St Paul’s, Wycombe Abbey, Clifton, and the specialist Maths/Physics Kings Maths senior school.

 Institute of Enterprise Entrepreneurs (IOEE)